When ssh: connect to host ip_address port 22 Connection refused

-- Also check for the entries in /etc/fstab, but entries was all perfect as per knowledge.
+- Also checked for the entries in /etc/fstab, but entries were all perfect as per knowledge.

-- Tried to start the instance from the broken instance, as usual again find the same error.
+- Tried starting the instance from the broken instance, but again the same error occured on the screen.

 Coming to AWS UI console :-

-- Further moving over the AWS UI, under Action I find option to put user data
+- Further moved over the AWS UI, under Action I found option to put user data

 So below entry were made

-- I have gone through different option in UI , just went through the system logs
+- I had gone through different option in UI , just went through the system logs

-And find that the issue is with swap, which is showing error while mounting.
+And found that the issue is with swap, which is showing error while mounting.

-- So I stopped the broken instance and mount the broken ebs volume to the running one and comment the swap entry from /etc/fstab
+- So I stopped the broken instance and mount the broken ebs volume to the running one and commented the swap entry from /etc/fstab

-- Finally I found that my instance is up and running, again I look for the system logs in aws UI, where login was prompt was able to access my instance again.
+- Finally I found that my instance is up and running, again I looked for the system logs in aws UI, where login was prompt was able to access my instance again.